 Ontario’s Pay Transparency Act, 2018 put on Pause

-In April of this year, the Ontario government passed the Pay Transparency Act, 2018 into law, making Ontario the first Canadian province to establish comprehensive legislation around pay transparency.
+In April 2018, the Ontario government passed the Pay Transparency Act, 2018 into law, making Ontario the first Canadian province to establish comprehensive legislation around pay transparency.

 However, on December 6, 2018, Bill 57, Restoring Trust, Transparency and Accountability Act, 2018, received Royal Assent.
 As a result of this passing Bill, the Pay Transparency Act, 2018 did not come into force on January 1, 2019 as expected and was put on hold.
 Bill 57 does not change the substantive content of the Act, although it is foreseeable that future legislation will do so.

-What are the requirements of the Pay Transparency Act?
+What were the requirements of the Pay Transparency Act?

-There are a number of requirements that will impact employers.
-The Pay Transparency Act, 2018 will:
+There are a number of requirements that would have impact employers.
+The Pay Transparency Act, 2018 would:

 - Require all publicly advertised job postings to include a salary rate or range;